tympollack/n-cube/README.md

 [![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")](https://www.jetbrains.com/idea/)
 ___
 ### Version History
+* 3.4.18
+ * NCube.updateColumns() now takes a String Axis Name as a Collection of Columns, rather than accepting an Axis which was not expected to be in proper order.
+Simimlarly, the Axis.updateColumns() API now takes a Collection of Columns.
+ * Continued work on Axis in support of a Reference Axis option.
 * 3.4.17
  * Delta processing methods moved from NCube to DeltaProcessor class.
 Use the static public methods on DeltaProcessor like this: DeltaProcessor.getDelta(ncube1, ncube2), etc.
 * 3.4.16